needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- Can I only set IAP prices in USD?**

 In the Editor’s IAP Catalog, yes.
-But when you’ll prepare your game for submission on the UDP console, you will be able to set different IAP prices in different currencies.
-These new currencies will however not sync with the Editor component, which will always only reflect the USD price.
+But when you prepare your game for submission on the UDP console, you can set different IAP prices in different currencies.
+However, these new currencies do not sync with the Editor component, which only reflects the USD price.

-Note: as of March 2019 the stores connected to UDP only accept IAP prices in USD and we therefore disabled other currencies until the setting becomes relevant.
+**Note**: Certain stores only accept IAP prices in specific currencies (e.g. onestore requests IAP prices in KRW).

 **- How do I build my UDP package?**

 The same way you would for an Android package.
 If you are implementing via Unity IAP, make sure you choose UDP as the build target.
-You can build locally (build window) or via CloudBuild.

 **- How do I deploy my game to the UDP console?**

-There are 3 ways:
+You can deploy your game to the UDP console in the following ways:

-- you build locally, upload to CloudBuild, deploy via CloudBuild
+- Build locally, upload to CloudBuild, deploy via CloudBuild
-- you build via CloudBuild, and deploy via CloudBuild
+- Build via CloudBuild, and deploy via CloudBuild
-- you build locally, and upload your APK directly on the UDP console
+- Build locally, and upload your APK directly on the UDP console

 **- If I don’t have a paid CloudBuild subscription, is my only option to build locally and upload on the UDP console?**

 No. The subscription is only required to build via CloudBuild.
 If you want to Upload to CloudBuild, and then deploy via CloudBuild, you don’t need a paid CloudBuild subscription – it is free.

-**- Can I give my UDP build to stores directly, bypassing the Portal part?**
+**- Can I give my UDP build to stores directly, bypassing the UDP console?**

 No. This build is only an artefact created during the course of the UDP build-and-submit process.
 It only works with the Unity sandbox.
 It is calling stubbed payment APIs and is not capable of making any transaction on any of the UDP stores’ billing systems.
 To be used, this build needs to be repacked with the store’s specific SDK.
 This is automatically done on the UDP console during the game submission process.